abhinaukumar/academic-kickstart/content/post/the-old-mans-tale/index.md

 I abandoned classical notions of “fun”\
 And chose the path that many dread; \
 The path that only the vagabonds tread.\
-The trail was dark, but uncannily pleasant; \
+The trail was dark but uncannily pleasant; \
 Calming, yet chaotic like a raging adolescent. \
 The moon offered only attention, not love; \
 She was a lone friend loaned from above.